sisoe24/ProfileInspector/README.md

 Dag Inspector

-- At first launch, table might be empty, so it needs to be refreshed by clicking the Refresh Table button to read all the comp nodes.
+- At first launch, table could be empty, so it needs to be refreshed by clicking the **Refresh Table** button.
 - By clicking on **Activate Profile Section**, the plugin will also do a check for current node timers, but will likely be at 0 if the profiling hasn't been run before.
 - Start the profiling wih the Start Profiling button.
-- When the profiling is on, you can update the timers with the shortcut `U` that will trigger the image te bo recalculated.
+- When the profiling is on, you can update the timers with the shortcut **U** that will trigger the image te bo recalculated.
 - At this point you can refresh the table again and save a snapshot of the current timings. (timings will be saved in the table even if you stop the profiling listener).
 - Find the node you want and tweak it (with or without [Live update](#172-live-update)).
-- Refresh the table (save snapshot) and repeat.

 XML Inspector